-- Pre-revenue and startup companies, whether they fall under associate or general membership, may be a Startup member for up to 2 years if they meet both of the following:
+Pre-revenue and startup companies, whether they fall under associate or general membership, may be a startup member for up to 2 years if they meet both the following requirements:

 - Less than two years old (from incorporation); AND